 Architectural Photographer’s Have Specialized Skills

 It’s important to realize that architectural photography is a specialty within the vast profession of commercial photography.
 With the profession of architectural photography comes a variety of specialized tools, skills and knowledge of the craft.
-This includes but not limited to; knowledge of industry standard business practices within the architectural community and specialized post production skills to overcome visual obstacles such as exposure blending and advanced compositing and retouching.
+This includes but not limited to; knowledge of industry standard business practices within the architectural community and specialized post production skills to overcome visual obstacles such as exposure blending, advanced compositing and retouching.
 To put it another way, an architectural photographer will have a completely different set of skills and knowledge than a wedding or wildlife photographer would have.